 Residents who are contacts of a confirmed or possible case should be accommodated in a single room with their own bathing and toilet facilities.
-If this is not possible, cohorting in small groups (2 to 4) with other contacts is acceptable.
+If this is not possible, cohorting in small groups (two to four) with other contacts is acceptable

-- Residents who are contacts should be advised to avoid communal areas and stay in their room where it is practical to do so until 14 days after exposure. - Residents may go outside if appropriate, alone or accompanied by a staff member maintaining a distance of 1m to 2m.
+- Residents who are contacts should be advised to avoid communal areas and stay in their room where it is practical to do so until 14 days after exposure - Residents who are contacts may go outside if appropriate, alone or accompanied by a staff member maintaining a distance of 1m to 2m.
 An accompanying staff member in this situation is not required to wear PPE. - Note: testing of contacts for COVID-19 is now recommended at day 0 and day 7.
-Regardless of the outcome of these scheduled tests the resident should be referred to their doctor for assessment at any time if they develop symptoms of infection.
-Note also that if test is reported as virus not detected the requirement for isolation remain in place.

-- If the resident transits briefly through hallway or other unoccupied space to go outside there is no requirement for any additional cleaning of that area beyond normal good practice. - If entry to an occupied shared space is unavoidable, the resident should be encouraged to perform hand hygiene and wear a surgical mask or to cover their mouth and nose with a tissue.
+Regardless of the outcome of these scheduled tests, the resident should be referred to their doctor for assessment at any time if they develop symptoms of infection.
+Note also that even if the test is reported as SARS-CoV-2 not detected, the requirement for isolation for 14 days will remain in place - If the resident transits briefly through hallway or other unoccupied space to go outside, there is no requirement for any additional cleaning of that area beyond normal good practice - If entry to an occupied shared space is unavoidable, the resident should be encouraged to perform hand hygiene and wear a surgical mask or to cover their mouth and nose with a tissue